How Do Reverse Mortgage Loans Work: Reverse Mortgage Myths Explained

 Myth: With a reverse mortgage, the lender takes title to the home.

 Fact: The homeowner remains on the title and remains the owner of the home throughout the loan period.
+However, it is important to note the potential risk of foreclosure should the borrower not comply with all the terms of the loan.

 Myth: If there is already a mortgage on the property, that home does not qualify for a reverse mortgage.

 Fact: In some cases, a homeowner can choose to pay off a current mortgage with proceeds from the new reverse mortgage, thus eliminating monthly mortgage payments.
+Please note, the borrower will still be responsible for paying taxes and insurance.

 Myth: This type of mortgage is for low-income senior citizens only.